build2-packaging/lua/README.md

 There are no configuration options available.

 ## Issues and Notes
-- Lua's source code for releases is not provided as a git repository and needs to be hard-copied into the `upstream` directory.
+- Lua's source code for releases is not provided as a git repository and needs to be hard-copied into the `upstream` directory from [here](https://lua.org/download.html).
+- Lua's test suite for releases is not provided as a git repository and needs to be hard-copied into the `upstream-tests` directory from [here](https://www.lua.org/tests/).
 - The `LICENSE` file was hard-copied from [Lua's website](https://lua.org/license.html).

 ## Contributing